shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 Actually, it is the task of the physical memory ( RAM ) to summon swapped pages back when they're required by their corresponding applications.
-Thinking about it, maybe, there isn't a single _swap in_ mechanism.
+Thinking about it, maybe there isn't a single _swap in_ mechanism.
 Maybe, like _[eventual consistency]_, it just means that in time, when the RAM keeps needing more swapped pages, it'll just summon them